-We have shown that the periosteal, medullary and trabecular compartments of bone are all innervated by sensory neurons that are responsive to noxious chemical, mechanical and/or inflammatory stimuli, and have neurochemical phenotypes consistent with a role in nociception.
-This has challenged the pre-conception that bone pain only arises when the periosteum is involved.
-We have been the first to document activity in the central nervous system related to stimulation of nerves in bone, and have also developed animal models of inflammatory bone and joint pain that have been used to test whether peripheral application of specific drugs may be of use in the treatment of inflammatory bone pain.
+We have already shown that the periosteal, medullary and trabecular compartments of bone are all innervated by sensory neurons that are responsive to noxious chemical, mechanical and/or inflammatory stimuli, and have neurochemical phenotypes consistent with a role in nociception.
+We have been among the first to document activity in the central nervous system related to stimulation of nerves in bone, and have developed animal models of inflammatory bone and joint pain that have been used to test whether peripheral application of specific drugs may be of use in the treatment of inflammatory bone pain.
 We have recently developed a highly novel in vivo electrophysiological bone-nerve preparation that allows us to record directly the physiology of bone nociceptors, and are currently the only group in the world that has the capacity to do this.

 STRUCTURE/FUNCTION RELATIONSHIPS IN SENSORY NERVE TERMINALS OF THE CORNEA

 Small diameter nerve terminal endings are responsible for transducing information about noxious and/or thermal stimuli applied to peripheral tissues.
 We are the only group in Australia (and amongst a small number worldwide) that is able to record directly from single small diameter sensory nerve terminals.
 We use this technique to record electrical activity from single pain and cold-sensing nerve terminals in the guinea pig cornea and then, after marking the recording site, use immunohistochemistry and high resolution microscopy to determine the structure and neurochemical profile of the nerve terminals we recorded from.
 We have shown that functionally defined nerve terminals in the cornea can be distinguished on the basis of their morphology and neurochemistry, and that the morphology of endings can change in pathology, for example in diabetes.
 Our aim is to further explore how the morphology and neurochemistry of sensory nerve terminals influences their function in both health and disease (Collaborator: James Brock, University of Melbourne).

 PAIN MANAGEMENT USING ULTRASOUND-GUIDED PERIPHERAL ANAESTHESIA